Many of those who have both Medicare and full Medi-Cal are often subject to improper billing practices by their doctors.

 This is illegal and they cannot bill you for any amount over what Medicare has paid them.
 It is important to note that you keep your billing protections even when you receive care from Medicare providers in other states (Note: You can be billed if you are enrolled in a Medicare Advantage Plan and see an out-of-network provider, or if you have Original Medicare and see an opt-out provider).

 Many physicians will have you sign a Patient Responsibility form that attempts to force you to accept all charges not covered by your insurance.
 You cannot choose to waive these protections and pay Medicare-cost sharing, and a provider cannot ask you to do this.
 So even if you have unknowingly signed one of these forms, it cannot legally remove those protections provided for you under the QMB program.

 The doctors you see must accept the Medicare allowed payment and any QMB payment allowed as full payment for your care.
 Any doctor’s office that violates improper billing protections may be subject to penalties.

 Who Can I Call?

-For more information on this program and other options available to you, please contact us to meet with a licensed professional that is eager to support you.
+For more information on this program and other options available to you, please contact us to meet with a licensed professional who is eager to support you.